westleylashley/illGourmet/README.md

 Description
 ----------------
-A eCommerse app that allows where people can post photos of celebrities wearing multiple fashionable items, and provide links to buy them.
+A eCommerse app that allows people to purchase the fashions that celebrities wear.
+Users can also post photos of celebrities and links each fashion item.

 Features
 ----------------
++ Pay with Apple Pay
++ Add celebrity "looks"
++ Add fashion items and links to the items
-+ .
++ Create a profile
-+ .
++ Save favorite "looks"

-Issues/bugs
+Technologies
 ----------------
-+ .
++ Eureka
-+ .
++ EZSwipeController
++ Firebase (Authorization, Core, Database)
-+ .
++ AVFoundation